murts42/java-web-socket-server/README.md

 ## Crappiness

-This thing basically does not care how the initial handshake from the cleint looks, as long as it starts with `GET`, ends with `\r\n\r\n` and contains the `Sec-WebSocket-Key` header.
+This thing basically does not care how the initial handshake from the client looks, as long as it starts with `GET`, ends with `\r\n\r\n` and contains the `Sec-WebSocket-Key` header.
 It also does not support custom protocols and Secure Web Socket (wss://).